aota/deepfreezefest.ca/whats-on.md

 **Here's just a taste of some of the acts Deep Freeze has in store for you.
 Check back mid-December to download the full program.**

 ## Oh My!
-A whole ton of fairy fun in one weekend!
+A ton of fun in one weekend!
 Deep Freeze A Byzantine Winter Festival is a free family event that brings together the Ukrainian, Franco-Albertan, Franco-African, First Nations, and Acadian/East Coast communities to revel in the magic and beauty of winter.
 This year, the theme **Fairies and Elves and Ogres...Oh My!!** will offer exciting opportunities for both patrons and artists creating unexpected experiences celebrating the community through its urban landscape and exceptional spaces.

 ## January 9, 2016